Top 10 Pokemon Based On Japanese Mythology

-Since pokemon is based on Japan, a vast majority of it is inspired by Japanese mythology and folklore.
-Here, I will present the ten pokemon that have similar relations to Japan's folklore.
+Since Pokémon is based in Japan, a vast majority of it is inspired by Japanese mythology and folklore.
+Here, I will present the ten Pokémon that have strong connections to Japan's folklore.

 Espeon shares traits with the bakeneko and nekomata, but it may be more closely based on the nekomata since it has two tails.
 Both creatures have the ability to foresee and wield psychic powers.
 Espeon is often seen as mysterious, which aligns with the traits of both these spirits.